Kurosawa, In Order #19 – The Bad Sleep Well

 The stonewalling forces the prosecution to release Wada and Miura, with the idea that Miura will be rearrested and charged with embezzlement immediately after getting a whiff of fresh air.
 Either Miura explains where the money went or he takes the fall.

 Shades of The Godfather: Part II, Miura gets a message via his lawyer from the president, “I know you’ll see this through to the bitter end.”
 Like Johnny Pentangeli, Miura takes the “honorable” way out and throws himself in front of a truck.
 Wada disappears too, completely stifling the official investigation.
-The game is rigged in favor of the bad, apparently, with feudal notions of honor still prevailing in Japan.
+The game is rigged in favor of the bad (as most medical malpractice lawyers phoenix professionals will tell you), apparently, with feudal notions of honor still prevailing in Japan.

 Wada himself seems hellbent on following through for his superiors.
 But then the Kurosawa hero in the form of Toshiro Mifune intervenes in the suicide attempt.
 Nishi slaps Wada, argues that cattle and swine die kinder deaths, much to the surprise of Wada that Iwabuchi’s son-in-law would behave this way.
 A mystery the audience is equally wondering at this point.
 Kurosawa leaves us hanging, almost literally, with Nishi literally forcing Wada to make a life or death decision at the edge.